InnovaTechno/HomeMarket/README.md

    - New Products Screen
       - (Read/GET) Query all the new products post by the app managers

+   - Product Details Screen
+      - (Read/GET) Query all the new products post by the app managers

    - Sign up Screen
       - (Create/POST) Create a new user
       - (Read/GET) Query log in user